 - Lack of control - All customers on public clouds shared the same infrastructure.
 The cloud is entirely managed and supported by the service provider so businesses often have limitations of personal data control and configuration.

-Private cloud, also called an internal or enterprise cloud, is built exclusively for an individual organization.
+A private cloud also called an internal or enterprise cloud, is built exclusively for an individual organization.
 It's owned and operated by a single company that controls the virtualization resources.
-It can be on or off premises.
-Private clouds provide more control of resources and addressed the security issues raised about public clouds.
+It can be on or off-premises.
+Private clouds provide more control of resources and addressing the security issues raised about public clouds.

 Features differentiating private cloud services: